-The Tax Equalization and Review Commission, as part of its equalization proceedings, finds that the levels of value of real property in Boone County for tax year 2014 satisfy the requirements of the Laws of the State of Nebraska.
-The following findings of fact, conclusions of law, and order are issued pursuant to a motion adopted by a majority of the Commission.
+The Tax Equalization and Review Commission, as part of its equalization proceedings, finds that the levels of value of real property in Boyd County for tax year 2015 satisfy the requirements of the Laws of the State of Nebraska.
+The following findings of fact, conclusions of law, and order are issued pursuant to a motion adopted by the Commission.